open-edge-insights/eii-messagebus/README.md

 `-serviceName`.

-Additionally, there are example configurations provided in the `build/examples/configs/` directory after building the EII Message Bus library.
+Additionally, there are example configurations provided in the `build/examples/configs/` directory after building the Message Bus library.

 ### Running Go Examples without Installing

-If you wish to run the Go binding examples with out installing the EII Message Bus library, then this can be accomplished by either copying or creating a soft-link to the `go/EIIMessageBus` directory in your `$GOPATH`.
+If you wish to run the Go binding examples with out installing the Message Bus library, then this can be accomplished by either copying or creating a soft-link to the `go/EIIMessageBus` directory in your `$GOPATH`.
 This can be accomplished with one of the commands shown below.